Photo credit: Leslie the Pony Lion and Amy. Photo © Sara Muskulus

 - Investigators review what has been reported and contact reporter to gather further information.
 Investigators explain possible next steps and possible outcomes to reporter.

-- If proceeding to follow up the report, investigators will then talk with witnesses and the subject of the report, wherever possible and appropriate.
+- After the initial interview, investigators will then talk with witnesses and the subject of the report, wherever possible and appropriate.

 - Investigators may also consult with character witnesses such as other event hosts, and follow up any leads of similar behaviors to establish if there is a larger pattern.